ncarrara/mods/README.md

 # mods
-Custom mods for Age of Empire 2 2013 (HD)
+Custom RPG mod for Age of Empire 2 2013 (HD)

-**RPG**

-rpg is work in progress framework for Role Playing in Age of Empire 2.
+It work in progress framework for Role Playing in Age of Empire 2.
 It's more like a set of templating files than an actual playable mod.

 Featuring:
-  - casting spells directly from heroes
+  - casting spells directly from heroes.
-  - using consumable items directly from heroes
+  - using consumable items directly from heroes.
-  - equip/desequip armor/weapons
+  - equip/desequip armor/weapons.
-  - buy consumables from a merchant
+  - buy consumables from a merchant.
   - buy weapons/armors from the blacksmith building.

 Actually implemented: